Mitscher Recognized As Best in the Fleet with 2021 Battenberg Cup; Awarded Challenge Cup That Survived Pearl Harbor

 Adm.
-Daryl Caudle, commander, U.S. Fleet Forces Command, presented the award to Retail Specialist Second Class Petty Officer Jonathon Williams, the longest serving Sailor on Mitscher, who accepted on behalf of the crew.
+Daryl Caudle, commander, U.S. Fleet Forces Command, presented the award to Retail Specialist 2nd Class Jonathon Williams, the longest serving Sailor on Mitscher, who accepted on behalf of the crew.

 The Battenberg Cup has been awarded annually since 1977 to the ship or submarine selected by the fleet commander as the best all-around in the Atlantic Fleet, based on accumulation of crew achievements.

-In 2021 Mitscher completed a Board of Inspection and Survey assessment following a nine month deployment where she served as the Integrated Air and Missile Defense Commander for the USS Dwight D. Eisenhower (CVN 69) and USS Ronald Reagan (CVN 76) Carrier Strike Groups.
-While underway Mitscher supported Operations Inherent Resolve, Freedom Sentinel, and Final Countdown; and multi-service, multi-national exercises Neptune Phoenix and Nemesis Raptor.
+In 2021 Mitscher completed a Board of Inspection and Survey assessment prior to a nine month deployment where she served as the Integrated Air and Missile Defense Commander for the USS Dwight D. Eisenhower (CVN 69) and USS Ronald Reagan (CVN 76) Carrier Strike Groups.
+While underway Mitscher supported Operations Inherent Resolve, Freedom Sentinel and Final Countdown; and multi-service, multi-national exercises Neptune Phoenix and Nemesis Raptor.

 “Your many accomplishments set your ship apart from all the others in the Atlantic Fleet,” said Caudle.
 “When you are part of the greatest Navy in the world, how does a ship distinguish itself?
 The USS Mitscher knows the secret.
 Specifically, each and every crewmember commits to giving their best every day to their ship and the mission.
 It is through a combination of continuous improvement, a drive for excellence, and unmatched esprit de corps that has led your ship to this celebration of greatness.”

 During the course of her deployment, Mitscher earned the Global War on Terrorism expeditionary and service Medals and the Navy Unit Commendation Medal.
-Mitscher’s crew achievements, across all mission and warfare areas in 2021 include; Battle “E”, Commander Naval Surface Forces "Green H" award, Golden Anchor award, Ship’s Store Retail and Service Excellence award, Commander Naval Surface Forces Atlantic Logistics Readiness Excellence Award, Commander, Destroyer Squadron 22 Unit Tactics award, and was awarded five Command Excellence awards.
+Mitscher’s crew achievements, across all mission and warfare areas in 2021 include; Battle “E”, Commander Naval Surface Forces "Green H" award, Golden Anchor award, Ship’s Store Retail and Service Excellence award, Commander, Destroyer Squadron 22 Unit Tactics award, and was awarded five Command Excellence awards.

 Notably, Mitscher responded to two separate attacks on merchant vessels.
-During the first, they provided overwatch and facilitated the embarkation of an ordnance disposal team.
-The vessel involved in the second incident was abandoned by hostile forces upon Mitscher’s swift response preventing the capture of crew members.
+During the first, they provided over watch and facilitated the embarkation of an ordnance disposal team.
+The second, was abandoned by hostile forces upon Mitscher’s swift response preventing the capture of crew members.

 Two other commands were nominated for the 2021 Battenberg Cup; USS New Hampshire (SSN 778) and USS Dwight D. Eisenhower (CVN 69).